 How do I price photos in order to sell them?

-Note: Seller accounts can have many pricelists.
+Note: Portfolio accounts can have many pricelists.
 But only one pricelist can be active at a time and applies to all galleries that have printing turned on.
 Unless you have the highest-level seller account, which allows you to have multiple active Pricelists, so every gallery can be priced differently, if desired.

 To make a new Pricelist for yourself, just hit the big green “Create New” button at the top of the Pricelist Manager and give your new pricelist a name.